 “Our highway system has been built for efficiency and convenience, not to be safe,” said Jeffrey Michael, NHSTA associate administrator, said in a Washington Post interview, adding that “lowering speed limits and investing in infrastructure to protect vulnerable road users like pedestrians and bicyclists …are the types of concessions we’re going to need to reduce the scale of this problem, and to potentially eliminate the problem.”

 Fatal crashes that involved speeding, alcohol, lack of seat belt use and distracted driving were cited as the primary causes.
 Deaths in rollover crashes, which safety experts say are particularly violent and often involve a single vehicle, went up sharply in 2020 compared to a year earlier.
 Deaths of bicyclists were up 5 percent.
 Pedestrians were among those dying in higher numbers.

 Filing a Lawsuit

 If you are in a car accident and suffer serious injuries that may require surgery, an extended hospital stay and/or lifelong treatment, you may be able to recover compensation through a personal injury claim.

 In the event of death, the family of the deceased can file a wrongful death claim.
-Your personal injury lawyer will help you understand which damages apply to your case and the best strategy to use to recover compensation for your loss.
+Your personal injury lawyer in Chicago will help you understand which damages apply to your case and the best strategy to use to recover compensation for your loss.